Planning your Arrival

 Your first statement

-In late September, you will receive your first ‘battels’ statement to your email address (please check your personal and St Antony's College email account) which will show what you need to pay to the College.
-Unfortunately, it is not possible for the College to issue a statement prior to late September, but you can calculate the total amount you will owe by referring to the following table:
+In early October, you will receive your first ‘battels’ statement to your email address (please check your personal and St Antony's College email account) which will show what you need to pay to the College.
+Unfortunately, it is not possible for the College to issue a statement prior to early October, but you can calculate the total amount you will owe by referring to the following table:

 |Total course fees for year 1 of your course